antrea-io/antrea/hack/netpol/README.md

 # A Truth-table based Network Policy construction and validation library.

-This repo implements https://github.com/vmware-tanzu/antrea/blob/community-network-policy-tests/docs/design/cni-testing-initiative-upstream.md, a fast, comprehensive truth table matrix for network policies which can be used to ensure that your CNI provider is fast, reliable, and air-tight.
+This repo implements upstream [CNI testing initiative](https://github.com/vmware-tanzu/antrea/blob/community-network-policy-tests/docs/design/cni-testing-initiative-upstream.md), a fast, comprehensive truth table matrix for network policies which can be used to ensure that your CNI provider is fast, reliable, and air-tight.

-(Note this is a new repo, so some features not implemented yet, like Egress Builders)

 ## A super-simple builder for experimenting with and validating your own network policies

 One hard thing about network policies is *testing* that they do *exactly* what you thought they did.
 You can fork this repo and code up a network policy quickly, and in a few lines of code, verify that it works perfectly.

 You can add a new test in just a few lines of code, for example, this test creates a network policy which ensures that only traffic from `b` pods in the 3 namespaces `x,y,z` can access the `a` pod, which lives in namespace `x`.